sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 In your client application, you need to use Stripe publishable key, when you create accountTokens or call other Stripe API endpoints.
-If you are using Flex Template for Web, calls to Stripe API are already there, but you need to add the Stripe publishable key to your `.env` file.
+If you are using Sharetribe Web Template, calls to Stripe API are already there, but you need to add the Stripe publishable key to your `.env` file.
 You can do this by running `yarn run config` or editing the file directly in a text editor.

 Read more about configurations in FTW from
 [Getting started with FTW](/introduction/getting-started-with-ftw-daily/#add-environment-variables)

-## 7. Test the Stripe account in Flex Template for Web
+## 7. Test the Stripe account in Sharetribe Web Template

-If you are using Flex Template for Web (FTW) here is some instructions how you can test you Stripe account.
+If you are using the Sharetribe Web Template, refer to these instructions on testing your Stripe account.

 **Note:** When testing Stripe, make sure you are using the test API keys.
 To ensure that make sure the keys have prefix **sk_test** and